MEMPHIS– With the game on the line and North Carolina’s championship contentions in the air, an unlikely star arose in the game’s most crucial moment.

-UNC’s prolific shooting and tenacious defense maintained the Wildcats’ explosive offense in the final minutes, as they didn’t allow Kentucky’s to register a field goal for the last four minutes of the game, until both Fox and Monk hit late game threes to tie the game at 73-73 with 7.6 seconds left in the game.
+UNC’s prolific shooting and tenacious defense maintained the Wildcats’ explosive offense in the final minutes.
+They didn’t allow Kentucky to register a field goal for the last four minutes of the game, until both Fox and Monk hit late game threes to tie the game at 73-73 with 7.6 seconds left in the game.

 In response, Pinson drove the ball in the lane, drawing in Maye’s defender to leave him open on the outside.
 When Pinson reached the left elbow of the free throw line, he passed to Maye, who elevated and hit the go-ahead basket with 0.3 seconds left to seal UNC’s victory and their 20th Final Four appearance.